jpaulm/javafbp/README.md

 To run it, set your current directory to your `javafbp` folder.
 Then run `src\main\resources\javafbpcompattrs.bat` .
 The output can be redirected to anywhere you like.

-The result will be on `C:/Temp/JavaFBPCompAttrs.html`, and can be displayed using your favorite browser.
-Not all attributes have been filled in as yet, but these will be expanded as time allows.
+Not all JavaFBP component attributes have been filled in as yet, but these will be expanded as time allows.

 Running a test
 ----